 Can a Christmas tree inspire you to arrange carbon neutral waste management?

-In recent blogs – we have focused on the benefits of caring for the environment for your bottom line – as many investors and customers actually favour a business that cares for the environment and is responsible.
-See our blog on why smart businesses care about recycling.
+In our other blogs, we have focused on the benefits of caring for the environment for your bottom line.
+Many investors and customers actually favour a responsible business that cares for the environment.

-Waster has partnered with Greenfleet – to plant Australian trees and help reduce emissions in the atmosphere (as well as all the other great benefits such as protect native habitats etc).
-You can see Greenfleet here.
+Waster has partnered with Greenfleet to plant Australian trees and help reduce emissions in the atmosphere, as well as all the other great benefits such as protecting native habitats, etc. To further help, Waster has also decided to match the donation.
+You can see more information on Greenfleet here.

 How much would carbon neutral waste management cost a business?